Honoring Mothers in a Culture of Dishonor

 - Here in the United States, on one hand, Mother’s Day is an important family occasion that truly expresses special love with loving cards, breakfast in bed, flowers, and special meals.
 On the other hand, it has become an industry unto itself.
 It’s estimated that Americans will spend more than $26 billion on Mother’s Day this weekend.

-Underneath these varied expressions and traditions, the most profound ideas about mothers are the oldest… and are found in the Bible.
+Underneath these varied expressions and traditions, the most profound ideas about honoring mothers are found in the Bible.
 The fourth commandment admonishes the honoring of fathers and mothers.
 This is deeper than most realize: